Classical genetics: History

 Mendel took peas that had differing phenotypic characteristics and test-crossed them to assess how the parental plants passed the traits down to their offspring.
 He started by crossing a round, yellow and round, green pea and observed the resulting phenotypes.
 The results of this experiment allowed him to see which of these two traits was dominant and which was recessive based upon the number of offspring with each phenotype.
 Mendel then chose to further his experiments by crossing a pea plant homozygous dominant for round and yellow phenotypes with a pea plant that was homozygous recessive for wrinkled and green.
 The plants that were originally crossed are known as the parental generation, or P generation, and the offspring resulting from the parental cross is known as the first filial, or F1, generation.
 The plants of the F1 generation resulting from this hybrid cross were all heterozygous round and yellow seeds.

-Classical genetics is a hallmark of the start of great discovery in biology, and has led to increased understanding of multiple important components of molecular genetics, human genetics, medical genetics, and much more.
-Thus, reinforcing Mendel's nickname as the father of modern genetics.

-In other words, we can say that classical genetics is basis of the modern genetics.
-Classical genetics is the Mendelian genetics or the older concepts of the genetics, which solely expressed based on the phenotypes resulted from breeding experiments while the modern genetics is the new concept of genetics, which allows the direct investigation of genotypes together with phenotypes.